San Diego Zoo Wildlife Alliance: Conservation Science

-In 1982 conservation scientists from San Diego Zoo Wildlife Alliance and scientists from the University of California, Berkeley collaborated to isolate DNA from 150-year-old quagga skin.
+In 1982, conservation scientists from the San Diego Zoo Wildlife Alliance and scientists from the University of California, Berkeley collaborated to isolate DNA from 150-year-old quagga skin.
 A polymerase chain reaction was first used by the organization's scientists to amplify DNA in 1988.
 Their work also contributed to reproductive successes with cheetahs, Indian rhinoceros, southern white rhinoceros, and Przewalski's horses during the 1980s.
 In 1990 researchers produced the first pheasant hatched from artificial insemination with frozen semen.
 In 1996 the organization received six Jamaican iguanas, joining five other American zoos as an off-site breeding colony for the species, which had been thought to be extinct but was rediscovered in 1990.
 The organization's pathology department opened the first zoo-based molecular diagnostics laboratory in 1999.
-The following year, San Diego Zoo Wildlife Alliance added twelve post-doctoral fellowships and hosted an international conference on "Genetic Resources for the New Century".
+The following year, the San Diego Zoo Wildlife Alliance added twelve post-doctoral fellowships and hosted an international conference on "Genetic Resources for the New Century".

 Also in 2000 the society received a $7.5 million grant, the largest in its history, from the Arnold and Mabel Beckman Foundation to build a new conservation science complex on the Wild Animal Park property.
 "Because the [conservation science] staff and projects have increased significantly since the [department] was founded 25 years ago, we desperately need new research facilities", said Benirschke, who was then president of the Zoological Society.
 "The generous Beckman Foundation grant is an incredible beginning to building our new facility and will enable us to continue leading the world in research and wildlife conservation efforts."
 The $22 million, 50,000 square foot Arnold and Mabel Beckman Center for Reproduction of Endangered Species opened in November 2004 as a second phase of the $20 million, 64,000 square foot Paul Harter Veterinary Medical Center, which had opened in 2001 on the Wild Animal Park property.